frappe/erpnext/erpnext/docs/user/guides/setting-up/users-and-permissions/adding-users.md

 Users can be added by the System Manager.
 If you are a System Manager, you can add Users via

+There are two main classes of users: Web Users and System Users.
+System Users are people using ERPNext in the company.
+Web users are customers or suppliers (or portal users).

+Under User a lot of info can be entered.
+For the sake of usability the information entered for webs users is minimal: First Name and email.
+Important is to realize that the email address is the unique key (ID) identifying the Users.

 > Setup > User

 ### 1. List of Users